pink and blue abstract painting

 Do you provide urgent court-related assessments and reports?

-How do I know if you're the right counsellor for me?
+How do I know if you're the right fit for me?

 Are you a registered business?